Best Tulum Instagram Spots: Photography Guide

 - Chic and comfortable slide sandals

-- A wide brim sun hat: I love this one from Brixton I have it in multiple colors.
-Also, I’ve been eyeing this Lack of Color Boater Hat and I just purchased and it has easily become my new favorite!
+- A wide brim sun hat: I love this hat from Brixton I have it in multiple colors.

 - Shorts: Abercrombie has the best shorts for all sizes and shapes.
-Check my favorite pairs that have lasted multiple seasons here and here.
 I also love my Levi cut-offs they’re so classic and never go out of style.

 - Basics: I always find the best basics at either Free People & Abercrombie.
 It’s nice to have some neutral tees and tanks handy during your stay.

 - Workout sets: I love getting mine from Lululemon because they last forever.
-If you’re on a budget, Amazon has some amazing Lululemon dupes that you can shop here.
+If you’re on a budget, Amazon has some amazing Lululemon dupes.

 If you’re in need of packing help, head here for my What to Pack for Mexico: A Packing Guide.